TalentCLEF/talentclef/content/en/docs/TalentCLEF-2025/Data/description_corpus.md

     </div>

 3. **Test Set**:
-    The test set consists of two files, `queries` and `corpus elements`.
-The participant should generate a *q_rels* file as prediction based on the queries and corpus elements provided.
+    The test set consists of two files: `queries` and `corpus elements`.
+Participants are required to produce a TREC Run File adhering to the structure outlined in the [submission format section](docs/talentclef-2025/evaluation/submission_format/).
+The test set includes a background set in the queries.

     - *Queries*: Contains the following fields:
         - *q_id*: A unique identifier for the query.
         - *jobtitle*: The job title used as the query.

     - *Corpus Elements*: Contains:
-        - *q_id*: A unique identifier for each corpus element.
+        - *c_id*: A unique identifier for each corpus element.
+        - *esco_uri*: The ESCO URIs associated to `c_id`.
-        - *skill*:  The skill associated with the corpus element.
+        - *skill_aliases*: The list aliases of the ESCO skill

 </details>